Fuzzy Black Holes from Mass Generation in Matrix Compactification: Review of IKKT compactification

-which enjoys a global $SO(1,9)$ symmetry and $\Gamma^I$ are the corresponding gamma-matrices in 9+1-dimensions.
+which enjoys a global $SO(1,9)$ symmetry and $\Gamma^I$ are the corresponding gamma-matrices in 1+9-dimensions.
 The bosonic matrices $A^I$ form a vector of $SO(1,9)$.
-In the physical interpretation of the theory, these encode information about space-time coordinates in 9+1 dimensions.
+In the physical interpretation of the theory, these encode information about space-time coordinates in 1+9 dimensions.
+In particular, diagonal entries encode the location of \(N\) \(D_{-1}\) instantons, whereas off-diagonal degrees of freedom describe open strings stretched between two branes.
 The fermionic matrices $\psi$ are spinors of the same group, which act as super-partners of the bosons, such that the theory is maximally supersymmetric.
-In Lorentzian signature, inner products are computed with respect to the metric $g_{IJ}=diag(1, -1,...,-1) $, $I,J=0,...,9$.
-In the following, it will be useful to Wick rotate to Euclidean signature through the replacement $A^0 \rightarrow iA^0$, $\Gamma^j \rightarrow i\Gamma^j$, $j=1,...,9$, such that the Euclidean action reads
+In Lorentzian signature, inner products are computed with respect to the metric $g_{IJ}=diag(1, -1,...,-1) $, $I, J=0,...,9$.
+In the following, it will be useful to Wick rotate to Euclidean signature through the replacement $A^0 \rightarrow iA^0$, $\Gamma^j \rightarrow i\Gamma^j$, $j=1,...,9$, so that the Euclidean action reads

 Note that, as pointed out in \cite{Hartnoll:2024}, in Euclidean signature, one cannot impose a reality condition on spinors consistently with supersymmetry.
-In this case, the notation $\bar{\psi}:= \psi^t C_{10}$, $C_{10}$ being the charge conjugation matrix in ten dimensions, should be intended as a convenient definition.
-In fact, while in Lorentzian signature the fermionic degrees of freedom consist of one 32-component Weyl $SO(1,9)$ spinor satisfying a Majorana reality condition, in the Euclidean theory only the complex $SO(10)$ Weyl spinor $\psi$ appears in the action and not its complex conjugate, and the path integration is restricted to Hermitian matrices.
+In this case, the notation $\bar{\psi}_{\alpha \beta}:= (\psi^T C_{10})_{\alpha \beta}=\psi^\alpha C_{10, \alpha \beta}$, where $C_{10}$ is the charge conjugation matrix in ten dimensions, should be regarded as a convenient definition.
+In fact, while in Lorentzian signature the fermionic degrees of freedom consist of one 32-component Weyl $SO(1,9)$ spinor satisfying a Majorana reality condition, in the Euclidean theory only the $SO(10)$ Weyl spinor $\psi$ appears in the action and not its complex conjugate, and the path integration is restricted to Hermitian matrices.
 Of course, the overall number of degrees of freedom is the same in the two cases.